Remortgaging when your house value has increased

 Woman with dolls house

 If your house value has increased, you may find that more deals are available to you if you remortgage.
-This is because your loan to value ratio affects the deals that you are eligible for.

 How does remortgaging work?